-On the Current Pattern Screen (page 25), click on Display Teaching Group Names (TGNs).
-In each cell of the Pattern a blue?-mark appears.

-Click on a ?-mark and enter the TGN for that group.
+On the Current Pattern Screen (page 25), In each cell of the Pattern a blue ?-mark a 🗾 빠 Display Teaching Group Nar nes (TGNs).
+Click on a ?-mark and enter the TGN Block A Name for this Group: Block A for that group.
 For example, 10A/Gr1 for this group: